 If you are interested in becoming a Unicorn Foster, click here!

 What are the requirements?

 We want to make it a pleasant, fun, and ultimately rewarding experience for both pet and family.
 Because many animals reach us as strays and several are stressed in shelter life, we often don’t know much about their behavior, and consequently for safety, do have some simple foster requirements.
-We ask that as a foster parent, you are 18 years old or older and you commit to 6-months to a year offering of your time and home.
+We ask that as a foster parent, you are 18 years old or older and you commit to opening your home for at least 6 months.
 That means you stay on board with us as a foster but may have a few different animals within that time frame.
 (Many animals “graduate” fostering sooner than we predict, others take longer.)
 We also ask that you have knowledge of animal care and basic animal-handling training and adequate time and space to play, train, and give lots of love.
 And of course, if you have a landlord, it just makes sense to ask their approval first.